pjungwir/db_leftovers/README.md

   `check :books_have_positive_pages2, 'page_count >= 12'`

   Then the old constraint will be dropped and the new one will be added.

+  However, db\_leftovers *does* check for index definitions, so if you make an existing index unique, add a column, remove a WHERE clause, or anything else, it will notice and drop and re-create the index.
+  I'm working on doing the same thing for foreign keys/constraints, but it's not done just yet.

 * If your database is mostly up-to-date, then running the Rake task will spam you with messages about how this index and that foreign key already exist.